mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

 These formulas come from [sRGB](https://www.w3.org/TR/WCAG21/#bib-sRGB)] and [IEC-4WD](https://www.w3.org/TR/WCAG21/#bib-IEC-4WD).

-Calculations for relative luminance are not casual ones, luckily, there are tools that will do it for you.
+Calculations for relative luminance are not casual ones.
+Luckily, some tools will do it for you.
 Here are a few.

 - [Relative luminance calculation.](https://planetcalc.com/7779/)
 - [Calculate relative luminance](https://www.topster.net/relative-luminance/)